 On the approval of the HRC and the Board, specific quantitative and qualitative performance objectives are established.
-These objectives are linked to the strategy, annual operating budget, and longer term forecasts for which milestone results are required annually.
+These objectives are linked to the strategy, annual operating budget, and longer-term forecasts for which milestone results are required annually.
 Each executive has a target award (% of base salary) and targets are reviewed annually to ensure ongoing market competitiveness.
 The minimum incentive payment under the AIP is zero when company, business group, and/or individual performance are below minimum performance thresholds.
 The maximum incentive achievable for exceeding corporate, real estate, and individual performance objectives is 200% of the target payout.
 Individual performance objectives are intended to be challenging, but achievable at target.

-Each quarter and on an annual basis, HRC and Audit Committee review a financial performance attribution analysis to support the quantitative and qualitative analysis of Crombie's earnings.
+Each quarter and on an annual basis, the HRC and Audit Committee review a financial performance attribution analysis to support the quantitative and qualitative analysis of Crombie's earnings.

 Actual payout is determined by the achievement of predetermined quantitative and qualitative objectives.
 The metrics used in the AIP purposefully differ from those used in the LTIP.
-In order to qualify for award payment, employees must be actively employed by Crombie REIT at the time the award is paid.
-Employees who are inactive at the time of award due to retirement remain eligible to qualify for an award payment.
+To qualify for award payment, employees must be actively employed by Crombie REIT at the time the award is paid.
+Employees who are inactive at the time of award due to retirement remain eligible to qualify for a pro-rated award payment.

-AIP (as a % of base salary) Position AIP Target AIP Maximum FFO/Unit ^() NOI ^() Debt to GFV ^() G&A ^() Real Estate (1) Individual President & CEO 100% 200% 40% 10% 5% 25% 20% CFO & Secretary 50% 100% 40% 10% 5% 25% 20% EVP & COO 50% 100% 25% 10% 5% 40% 20% EVP, Corporate Development 40% 80% 20% 5% 50% 25% SVP, Leasing & Operations 40% 80% 20% 15% 5% 40% 20% Chief Talent Officer & VP Communications 40% 80% 40% 10% 5% 25% 20%
+(as a % of base salary) Performance Objectives Position AIP Target AIP Maximum FFO/Unit ^() NOI ^() Debt to EBITDA G&A ^() Real Estate (1) Individual President & CEO 100% 200% 40% 10% 5% 25% 20% CFO & Secretary 50% 100% 40% 10% 5% 25% 20% Former EVP & COO 50% 100% 25% 10% 10% 5% 30% 20% EVP, Corporate Development 40% 80% 20% 10% 5% 45% 20% EVP, Development & Construction 40% 80% 20% 10% 5% 45% 20% EVP, Leasing & Operations 40% 80% 20% 10% 10% 5% 35% 20%

-(1) Please see the 2021 Compensation Decision section for details on the real estate objectives
+(1) Please see the 2022 Compensation Decision section for details on the real estate objectives.